 2. Run-Time Isolation Limitation of Traditional RTOSes: Due to lack of isolation hardware’s such as Memory Management Unit(MMU) on the microcontrollers, there is no isolation between, Kernel and User Applications(s) and code can access all address range of the device.
 Herein, when an application is malfunctioned (e.g. Code Injection), can get control of the whole IoT Device, including secrets (e.g. crypto keys) of other modules; it is the most critical security leak at the moment for the IoT Edge devices.

 ZAYA Containers make use of ZAYA Secure Kernel’s Process Isolation mechanisms to run in an isolated space; any user-space executable cannot access the ZAYA μContainer address space.

 ZAYA μContainer Isolation is a security and safety mechanism; - Security; A malicious user application or container cannot violate any other ZAYA μContainer’s sensitive information.
 In case of an attempt, ZAYA Secure Kernel terminates the violent execution. - Safety; A malfunctioned user application or container cannot break any other ZAYA μContainer; in case of an attempt, Kernel terminates the malfunctioned execution and Kernel continues to run the ZAYA μContainer.

 If the ZAYA μContainer itself somehow malfunctioned, it cannot interfere or violate any other user executable or Kernel Space too.
-In case of an attempt, kernel terminates the ZAYA μContainer.
+In case of an attempt, the ZAYA Secure Kerne terminates the ZAYA μContainer.

 3. Totally Independent Executables